A Set of Generalized Components to Achieve Effective Poison-only Clean-label Backdoor Attacks with Collaborative Sample Selection and Triggers: Abstract

 \section{Abstract}

 \textbf{P}oison-only \textbf{C}lean-label \textbf{B}ackdoor \textbf{A}ttacks (\textbf{PCBAs}) aim to covertly inject attacker-desired behavior into DNNs by merely poisoning the dataset without changing the labels.
 To effectively implant a backdoor, multiple \textbf{triggers} are proposed for various attack requirements of \textbf{A}ttack \textbf{S}uccess \textbf{R}ate (\textbf{ASR}) and stealthiness.
 Additionally, \textbf{sample selection} enhances clean-label backdoor attacks' ASR by meticulously selecting ``hard'' samples instead of random samples to poison.
-Current methods, however, \textbf{1)} usually handle the sample selection and triggers in isolation, leading to severely limited improvements on both ASR and stealthiness.
-Consequently, attacks exhibit unsatisfactory performance on evaluation metrics when converted to PCBAs via a mere stacking of methods.
-Therefore, \textit{\textbf{we seek to explore the bi-directional collaborative relations between the sample selection and triggers to address the above dilemma.}} \textbf{ 2)} Since the strong specificity within triggers, the simple combination of sample selection and triggers fails to substantially enhance both evaluation metrics, with generalization preserved among various attacks.
-Therefore, \textbf{\textit{we seek to propose a set of components to significantly improve both stealthiness and ASR based on the commonalities of attacks}}.
+Current methods, however, \textbf{1)} usually handle the sample selection and triggers in isolation, leading to limited performance on both ASR and stealthiness when converted to PCBAs.
+Therefore, \textit{\textbf{we seek to explore the bi-directional collaborative relations between the sample selection and triggers to address the above dilemma.}} \textbf{ 2)} Since the strong specificity within triggers, the simple combination of sample selection and triggers fails to flexibly and generally mitigate the drawback of various backdoor attacks.
+Therefore, \textbf{\textit{we seek to propose a set of components based on the commonalities of attacks}}.
 Specifically, \textbf{Component A} ascertains two critical selection factors, and then makes them an appropriate combination based on the trigger scale to select more reasonable ``hard'' samples for improving ASR. \textbf{Component B} is proposed to select samples with similarities to relevant trigger implanted samples to promote stealthiness. \textbf{Component C} reassigns trigger poisoning intensity on RGB colors through distinct sensitivity of the human visual system to RGB for higher ASR, with stealthiness ensured by sample selection including Component B. Furthermore, \textbf{all components can be strategically integrated into diverse PCBAs, enabling tailored solutions that balance ASR and stealthiness enhancement for specific attack requirements}.
 Extensive experiments demonstrate the superiority of our components in stealthiness, ASR, and generalization.
-Our code will be released as soon as possible.
+Our code can be seen at https://github.com/HITSZ-wzx/GeneralComponents.git.